jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/formula/Formula.rst

 .. toctree::

 Dynamic Formula field has been added to the template page.
-There are three functions available in the formula box:
+There are functions available in the formula box:

 1. SUM - argument summation
 2. PRODUCT - multiplication of arguments
-3. SUM table column - summing arguments in a dynamic table column
-4. SUBTRACT - returns the difference of arguments
+3. SUBTRACT - returns the difference of arguments
-5. DIVIDE - returns the quotient of arguments
+4. DIVIDE - returns the quotient of arguments

+functions can only be applied to a field within a table:

+1. SUM table column - summing arguments in a dynamic table column
-6. COUNTA table column - returns the number of column cells in a table field
+2. COUNTA table column -returns  number of non-empty cells in a column
-7. MIN table column - returns the smallest number in a set of arguments
+3. MIN table column - returns the smallest number in a set of arguments
-8. MAX table column - returns the largest value in a set of arguments
+4. MAX table column - returns the largest value in a set of arguments

 arguments can be: numeric, currency, dictionary field, lookup, duplicate, formula field and also the user can enter his own value